How to analyze unfamiliar data: circle, dive, and riff

 When you come face to face with unfamiliar data, how do you proceed?
-How do you avoid sending you and your shiny “speed of thought” tool slamming into a dead end?
+How do you avoid sending yourself and your shiny “speed of thought” tool slamming into a dead end?
 Dan Murray’s got a routine — and he’s also got certain music and right-brained books to go along.

 Dan’s first rule: “Don’t pre-think.”
 It’s the hardest thing for people to learn, he says.
 “If you go into [data analysis] thinking you know where you’re going, you easily miss the granule of gold.”